nprapps/sanctuary-cities/README.md

 __2__ __How is the behavior of private prisons different from those which are not private?__

+* Run csvdedupe to compare the allfacilities.csv table to the private prisons lists.
+The training files are cca.json, geo.json and mtc.json and it's best to use them rather than starting new training files.
 * Run <code> total.sh </code>

 This script will find out: